One Person Company Registration

 What is One Person Company

-‘One Person Company’ (OPC) is a revolutionary concept is a step forward to facilitate more business-friendly corporate regulations in India.
-Registration of One Person Company (OPC) in India would definitely encourage corporatization of micro businesses and entrepreneurship with a simpler legal regime so that the small entrepreneur is not compelled to devote considerable time, energy and resources on complex legal compliance’s.
+‘One Person Company’ (OPC) is an revolutionary concept is a step forward to facilitate more business friendly corporate regulations in India.
+Registration of One Person Company (OPC) in India would definitely encourage corporatization of micro businesses and entrepreneurship with a simpler legal regime so that the small entrepreneur is not compelled to devote considerable time, energy and resources on complex legal compliances.
 One Person Company (OPC) is a hybrid of sole proprietor and company form of business.
 With the implementation of the Companies Act, 2013, a single national person can constitute a Company, and register a One Person Company (OPC) in India.

 Unilex being the professionally managed firm provides One Person Company (OPC) registration within 10 working days, subject to government processing time.
 Our professionals help in estimating the cost of One Person Company (OPC) registration, document required for One Person Company (OPC) and hassle free procedure for One Person Company (OPC) registration.